futurasyntax/status-interface-standard/README.md

 This draft proposes a unified process status interface that allows public authorities to communicate process updates to citizens, organizations and other legal entities, including deadlines, required actions, and consequences of inaction.
 It is a simple, interoperable way for authorities to describe what stage a case has reached.
-The aim is to make digital government more transparent, predictable, and trustworthy, not just digitalized bureaucracy.

 The goal is to make digital government more transparent, predictable, and trustworthy, not just digitalized bureaucracy.

 Read the full draft specification (PDF): [Status_Interface_Standard_v0.1.pdf](Status_Interface_Standard_v0.1.pdf)